Trucks

 Are hydrogen fuel cells a viable option?

-In addition to fueling a combustion engine, hydrogen can also be used to power electric fuel cells.
+In addition to fuelling a combustion engine, hydrogen can also be used to power electric fuel cells.
 While the technology is not yet available on a commercial scale, its potential is huge.

 A hydrogen fuel cell truck can provide the same power and range as a diesel truck, but combined with the benefits of a battery electric battery truck – namely zero tailpipe emissions and low noise.

-There are still multiple challenges ahead before the potential of hydrogen fuel cells can be realized.
-Apart from developing and commercializing the trucks themselves, both refueling infrastructure and production of affordable green, fossil-free, hydrogen need to be developed and expanded.
+There are still multiple challenges ahead before the potential of hydrogen fuel cells can be realised.
+Apart from developing and commercialising the trucks themselves, both refuelling infrastructure and production of affordable green, fossil-free, hydrogen need to be developed and expanded.

-“Due to its potential benefits for decarbonizing transportation, hydrogen fuel cell technology forms part of Volvo’s three-path strategy,” says Lars.
-"We are still investing heavily in its development, namely through cellcentric, a joint venture between Volvo Group and Daimler Truck AG.”
+“Due to its potential benefits for decarbonising transportation, hydrogen fuel cell technology forms part of Volvo’s three-path strategy,” says Lars.
+"We are still investing heavily in its development, namely through Cellcentric, a joint venture between Volvo Group and Daimler Truck AG.”

 “By combining the benefits of each technology, applying them where they’re most logical, it should be possible to achieve our target of selling only fossil-fuel free trucks by 2040”